September 28, 2021 | John DeRoulet

 Though we will be pricing at the daily level, you can add up the rate value of a week or month to get an idea of how the Wheelhouse Recommendation compares to a daily rate.

 This can be done by selecting dates on the Calendar tab or by going to the Portfolio: Calendar view, selecting “Recommended Rates” in the upper right, and exporting the rates for analysis in a google sheet or excel.

 Discounting vs Base Rate

-You may also utilize long term stay discounts to drop the rate.
-In this situation, you may not adjust the Base Rate or use a combination of discounting and a more conservative rate position.
+You may also utilize long-term stay discounts to drop the rate.
+In this situation, you might opt against adjusting the Base Rate, or use a combination of discounting and a more conservative rate position.